los7key/garden/docs/music/pink-floyd.md

 Dorothy listens for a heartbeat (or lack thereof) in the Tin Woodsman's chest, and we hear that very sound in DSOTM.

 ## TL;DR
 When synced correctly, there are a significant number of coincidences between _Dark Side of the Moon_ and _The Wizard of Oz_.
 However, members of Pink Floyd and others involved in creating the album have denied that these coincidences are intentional.
-Either way, it's still fun to watch and you almost forget that it's not the actual soundtrack of the film.
+Regardless of whether it was by design or just a coincidence, it's still fun to watch and you almost forget that it's not the actual soundtrack of the film.

 [^1]: The album will play 3 times in the time of the movie.